neicnordic/sensitive-data-archive/sda-download/api/api.md

 ```
 #### Files
 ##### Request
-Files contained by a dataset are listed using the `datasetName` from `/metadata/datasets`.
+The files contained in a dataset are listed using the `datasetName` obtained from `/metadata/datasets` endpoint.
 ```
 GET /metadata/datasets/{datasetName}/files
 ```
 **Scheme Parameter**
 The `?scheme=` query parameter is optional.
-When a dataset contains a scheme, it may sometimes be problematic with reverse proxies.
+When a dataset contains a scheme, it may sometimes encounter issues with reverse proxies.
-The scheme can be split from the dataset name, and supplied in a query parameter.
+The scheme can be separated from the dataset name and supplied in a query parameter.
 ```
 dataset := strings.Split("https://doi.org/abc/123", "://")
 len(dataset) // 2 -> scheme can be used